Register a death

 There is no charge for registering a death

 The white form BD8 and the green form for the Funeral Director are the only free forms with which you will be issued.

-However, you will need to pay for each copy of the death certificate that you may need for informing banks, building societies, insurance companies, solicitor etc. Copy certificates are currently:
+However, you will need to pay for each death certificate that you may need for informing banks, building societies, insurance companies, solicitor etc. Copy certificates are currently:

 - Certificates are £11.00 each on and after the day of registration.

 You can buy the copy death certificates from the registrar's office, please pay by cash or card.
 Or you can use our online form found in the 'Do it online' tab above, to order copy death certificates.

 Following the death registration, the registrar is able to offer the 'Tell Us Once' service; this free service notifies both central and local government agencies on behalf of the informant/family.
 'Tell Us Once' can notify services such as State Pension and other related benefits, HM Revenue and Customs, Identity and Passport Service, Driver and Vehicle Licensing Agency, Council Tax, Electoral Services, Libraries, Blue Badge etc. To make best use of this service, please bring any associated documents to the registration.

 For out of hours contact please call Wightcare on 01983 821105.
 This number is for emergencies only.